Woolly Thoughts

 Mental Blocks

-Click on any of the pictures at the bottom of the page for an enlargement.
+Click on small pictures for an enlargement.

 The aim was to create an Afghan out of 96 squares in school colours.
 All the children in year 6 had to knit a square, half in yellow and half in blue.
 We started with one stitch and increased until there was about 21 stitches on the needle then decreased until only one stitch remained, then cast off.
 A template was used to check that each square was the same size.